merchise/xotl.tools/docs/source/history/3.0/_changes-3.0.0.rst

 .. rubric:: Removals and deprecations

+- Deprecate `xotl.tools.names.namelist`:class:, and
+  `xotl.tools.names.strlist`:class:.

 - Deprecate the module `xotl.tools.deprecation`:mod:, and removed deprecated ``xotl.tools.deprecation.deprecated_alias``.
 Instead you should use the upcoming `warnings.deprecated`:func: (or `typing_extensions.deprecated`:func:).

   This library no longer uses this module for deprecation.

+- Deprecate function `xotl.tools.modules.copy_members`:func:, this was mainly an internal function to provide the drop-in replacement of standard library modules.

+- Deprecate function `xotl.tools.modules.force_module`:func:, this was mainly an internal function for the (now deprecated) module ``xotl.tools.deprecation``.

+- Deprecate function `xotl.tools.modules.get_module_path`:func:.
+This is not portable, and can fail for extensions, etc.

 - Deprecate param-related utitilies for which there are now better syntactical
   approaches: